ZhenyingZhu/StudyNotes/CSharp_Build.md

 <https://hermit.no/moving-to-sdk-style-projects-and-package-references-in-visual-studio-part-2/>

+First restore packages then build.
+Only projects references in the traversal projects will be restored.

 ### .NET Version upgrade

 Error: CSC : warning CS9057: The analyzer assembly 'Microsoft.CodeAnalysis.CodeStyle.dll' references version '4.11.0.0' of the compiler, which is newer than the currently running version '4.3.0.0'.